gatewayd-io/docs/pages/02-using-gatewayd/04-clients.md

 # Clients

-Client object is a client that can connect to the databas servers over TCP, UDP and Unix Domain Socket.
+Client object is a client that can connect to the database servers over TCP, UDP and Unix Domain Socket.
 When GatewayD starts, a set of client objects are created that immediately connect to the users' database and are put into the [pool](05-pools.md).
 Each client works independently, and a group of connections are connected to the same database server.
 The connection are gradually recycled.

 ## Pools and proxies